CfnGuardrail

 sensitive_information_policy_config

-Sensitive information policy config for a guardrail.
+The sensitive information policy to configure for the guardrail.

 stack